-Wing Bolt/Jack And Tools (2500/3500 Series) Hub Caps/Wheel Covers - If Equipped
+Wing Bolt/Jack And Tools (2500/3500 Series) Hub Caps/Wheel Covers - If Equipped the wheel if screwdriver type tools are used.
+A pulling motion, not a pry off motion, is recommended to remove the caps.

 The hub caps must be removed before raising the vehicle off the ground.